THE MEMBERS OF ALBERT DAVID LIMITED

 Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.

 In our opinion the Company has in all material respects an adequate internalfinancial controls system over financial reporting and such internal financial controlsover financial reporting were operating effectively as at 31st March 2019based on the internal control over financial reporting criteria established by the Companyconsidering the essential components of internal control stated in the Guidance Note onAudit of Internal Financial Controls Over Financial Reporting issued by the Institute ofChartered Accountants of India.

 II.
 The inventories have been physically verified at reasonable intervals during theyear by the management.
 The discrepancies noticed on physical verification between thephysical stock and book records were not material and have been properly dealt with in thebooks of accounts.

-V. The Company has accepted deposits from the shareholders within the meaning of Sections73 to 76 of the Act and the Rules framed there under to the extent notified.
+V. The Company has not accepted deposits from the public within the meaning of Sections73 to 76 of the Act and the Rules framed thereunder to the extent notified.
 Accordinglyparagraph 3(V) of the Order is not applicable.

 VII. a) According to information and explanations given to us the company is regularin depositing with appropriate authorities undisputed statutory dues including providentfund employees state insurance income tax sales tax service tax custom duty exciseduty value added tax goods and services tax cess and other statutory dues to the extentapplicable to it.
 According to the information and explanations given to us no undisputedamounts payable in respect of the aforesaid dues were outstanding as at 31stMarch 2019 for a period of more than six months from the date of becoming payable.

 |Name of the Statute ||Nature of dues ||Amount Rs. in lacs ||Period to which the amount relates ||Forum where dispute is pending |